"I don't know much, but I know one thing: the ordinary life isn't for me."

 Shaan Puri is an Enneagram Type 7

-The pattern is hiding in plain sight.
-Not in the exits or the follower count or the provocative Twitter takes, but in the way Shaan Puri has structured his entire life around one principle: never get trapped.
+The pattern hides in plain sight.
+Not in the exits or the follower count, but in the way Shaan has structured his entire life around one principle: never get trapped.

-Enneagram Sevens are driven by a core fear of being confined, limited, or stuck in pain.
-They are the type most likely to reframe suffering as a gift, to treat life as a series of experiments, and to keep moving before the current situation has a chance to become stale or painful.
+Enneagram Sevens run on a core fear of being trapped in pain.
+They reframe suffering, treat life as a series of experiments, and keep moving before the current situation goes stale.
 Their superpower is enthusiasm.
 Their blind spot is what they leave behind.

 The evidence in Shaan's case is unusually explicit, because he's unusually self-aware:

 • "Safety is a serial killer."
 His words.
-He's written that the safe path "murders your ambition, murders your sense of adventure."
+The safe path "murders your ambition, murders your sense of adventure."
 For most people, safety is a goal.
 For Shaan, it's the threat.

-• He doesn't build empires.
-He builds chapters.
+• He builds chapters, not empires.
 The sushi restaurant, the apps, the newsletter, the fund.
-The pattern isn't ambition; it's rotation.
+The pattern is rotation.
 Each venture is a season, and when the season ends, he moves on before the credits roll.

 • "Enthusiasm is borrowing from the future."
-He actually named the Seven's relationship with anticipatory energy, using excitement about potential outcomes to fuel present action.
-He treats positive emotion as a strategic resource, not a feeling that happens to him.
+He named the Seven's core mechanism without realizing it: burn excitement about potential outcomes as fuel for present action.
+Positive emotion is a strategic resource he deploys.

 • Anti-goals before pro-goals.
 His "Kickoff Doc" for every project starts with what he doesn't want to happen.
 Define the pain to avoid before the outcome to pursue.
-That's not just good planning; it's a Seven's native lens.
+That's a Seven's native lens.
 The world sorts itself first into pain to dodge, then into possibility to chase.

 • The metaverse thread.
-In October 2021, Shaan tweeted a thread that went mega-viral, reframing the metaverse not as a place but as a crossing point, like the singularity in AI.
-The thread blew up not because of the information but because of the reframe.
+In October 2021, Shaan tweeted a thread reframing the metaverse not as a place but as a crossing point, like the singularity in AI.
+It went viral because of the reframe, not the information.
 That's the Seven move: take a concept everyone is arguing about and show them they're asking the wrong question entirely.

 • "Find what feels like play to you, and work to others."
-His approach to content creation ("write like you talk," study comedians, make business entertaining) isn't a growth hack.
-It's a Seven's survival strategy.
-If the work isn't fun, the Seven won't show up.
-So he redesigned the work until it was.
+His approach to content ("write like you talk," study comedians, make business entertaining) is a Seven's survival strategy.
+If the work stops being fun, the Seven stops showing up.
+So he redesigned the work until it was fun.

 • He calls himself lazy.
 Sevens don't grind.
 They sprint, rest, sprint.
 He calls it "working like a lion": sit, wait, sprint, eat, rest, repeat.
 The opposite of the Gary Vee school of relentless daily output.

-Under sustained pressure, Sevens can slide toward Type 1 patterns, becoming rigid, perfectionistic, and frustrated with their own follow-through.
-The decade of being "B+" was exactly that: the compulsive search for new strategies instead of executing proven ones, the worthlessness that crept in every time the momentum stalled.
+Under sustained pressure, Sevens slide toward Type 1 patterns: rigid, perfectionistic, frustrated with their own follow-through.
+The decade of being "B+" was exactly this.
+Compulsive search for new strategies instead of executing proven ones.
+The worthlessness that crept in every time momentum stalled.

-But the deepest tell isn't any of these.
-It's what he does with pain.
+The deepest tell is what he does with pain.

-This is a man who has literally quantified his relationship with suffering.
+He has literally quantified his relationship with suffering.
 Not suppressed it.
 He's explicit about feeling it fully.
-But contained it.
+But he's contained it.
 Bounded it.
-Given its walls, it can't spread.
+Built walls around it so it can't spread.

-He has another technique: instead of saying "I feel anxious," he says "I'm choosing to feel anxious."
-The reframe isn't denial.
-It's a reminder that the emotion is a state he's occupying, not a condition he's trapped in.
-The choice framing gives him an exit door he can see at all times.
+Another technique: instead of saying "I feel anxious," he says "I'm choosing to feel anxious."
+The reframe gives him an exit door he can see at all times.
+The emotion is a state he's occupying, not a condition he's trapped in.

-Before these systems were in place, things were different.
-In a 48-minute episode of My First Million where Tony Robbins coached him live, Shaan admitted that his baseline emotional state, his "emotional home," was stressed and anxious.
-Not occasionally stressed.
-Not situationally anxious.
-That was the default.
-The address he came back to every night.
+Before the timer, before the reframes, the baseline was different.
+In a 48-minute episode of My First Million where Tony Robbins coached him live, Shaan admitted that his "emotional home" was stressed and anxious.
+Not occasionally.
+Not situationally.
+That was the default address he came back to every night.

-On air, Robbins dismantled Shaan's emotional operating system piece by piece.
+Robbins dismantled Shaan's emotional operating system piece by piece on air.
 The most revealing moment: Shaan admitted he was at "level two" love with his girlfriend (now wife), "transactional trading love, tit for tat measurements."
 He consciously decided to move to level three: unconditional.
-The fact that he describes love in levels and progression, like a product roadmap, tells you everything about how his mind processes the messiest parts of being human.
-He doesn't reject emotion.
-He reverse-engineers it.

 After working with Robbins, his emotional home moved from "stressed and anxious" to "joy and curiosity."
 But the engineering of it is the point.
 Shaan didn't arrive at emotional stability naturally.
-He built it the way he builds companies: with frameworks, systems, and a willingness to tear everything down and rebuild if the first version doesn't work.
+He built it the way he builds companies: with frameworks, a willingness to tear everything down, and the assumption that the first version never works.

 "Quality of life has very little to do with your house, car, and accomplishments," he's written.
 "The quality of your life is the quality of the emotions you have on a day-to-day basis."